 Costs and fees

 Local: The biggest difference between the two systems is not the quality of education, but the wallet-busting factor.
-Local primary school fees start at just $6 a month for citizens and can go up to as much as $513 per month for those with foreign status.
-Do note though that for the first two school years your child will pay the PR rate, which is currently $103 per month.
-These costs do vary slightly between schools, so once you have a place offered then your school will confirm the rates directly.
+Local primary school fees start at just $6 a month for citizens and can go up to as much as $613 per month for those with foreign status.
+Do note though that for the first two school years your child will pay the PR rate, which is currently $160 per month.
+These costs do vary slightly between schools, so once you have a place offered then your school will confirm the rates directly, and are usually revised each year.
 Fees are paid monthly via Giro.

 - Learning Support = free for all students at all levels.